 The Conference of the Parties

-Welcomes the establishment of the Carpathian Sustainable Tourism Platform and appreciates the efforts made by the Parties directly involved in the process, and encourages all the Parties to actively participate in implementation of the Protocol on Sustainable Tourism and its Strategy;
+Takes note of the memorandum signed by Romania and Ukraine, initiating the cooperation in the framework of the Carpathian Sustainable Tourism Platform and appreciates the efforts made by the Parties directly involved in the process, and encourages all the Parties to actively participate in implementation of the Protocol on Sustainable Tourism (Tourism Protocol)and the Strategy for the Sustainable Tourism Development of the Carpathians;

+Mandates the Working Group on Sustainable Tourism to work on ….

 Welcomes cooperation with Ecological Tourism in Europe (ETE) and CEEweb for Biodiversity implementing the project Support for the implementation of the Strategy for Sustainable Tourism Development of the Carpathians, and appreciates the financial support of the Federal Environment Agency (UBA) on behalf of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety and the Federal Agency for Nature Conservation, provided to ETE for this purpose;

-Welcomes the outcomes of the Workshop on the Implementation of the Protocol on Sustainable Tourism to the Carpathian Convention into the National Law on 12 – 13 December 2016 in Vienna, Austria, and appreciates the organization of the event done by ETE with support of the Secretariat;
+Takes note of and appreciates organization of the Workshop on the Implementation of the Protocol on Sustainable Tourism to the Carpathian Convention into the National Law on 12 – 13 December 2016 in Vienna, Austria, and acknowledges involvement of the ETE and the Secretariat in related preparations ;

-Welcomes the approval of the project CARPATHIAN TOURISM: Cooperation of V4 Countries, financed by the Visegrad Fund which aims at Empower local entrepreneurs to improve handicraft workshops as tourism services and to increase quality and visibility of other rural tourism initiatives.
+project eing, which contributes to the implementation of the Article 11 of the Tourism Protocol.

 DECISION COP5/7